heuripedes/ipsbehead/README.md

 with any ROM file that has a fixed size 512 byte wide header.

 **It is not recomended to directly patch your ROMs because broken patches may damage your ROM.
-Please use an emulator or ROM loading tool that has bult-in IPS patch loading support.**
+Please use an emulator or ROM loading tool that has built-in IPS patch loading support.**

 Compiling